wsbctechnicalblog/wsbctechnicalblog.github.io/content/common-engineering-journal-4.md

 ![EDO Ce](../images/common-engineering-journal-4-0.png)

 **Our team is based on leadership at every level** of the functional role and every member of our crew, encouraged to self-organize and self-manage.
 We value **autonomy**, **transparency**, and **simplicity.** For example, every engineer is empowered to question a process and experiment by removing steps that appear to add no value.
+One of our main pillars is **TRUST** - we trust each other and what we do!

 Benefits?